jj1bdx/airspy-fmradion/README.md

 SoftFM
 ======

-**SoftFM** is a command line software decoder for FM broadcast radio with stereo support
+**softfm** is a command line software decoder for FM broadcast radio with stereo support

 <h1>Introduction</h1>